CEI-lab/ece3400-2017/docs/lab1.md

 Whoever finishes first should start assembling the robot.
 For this you will need a chassis, screws, a 9V battery with clip, and ball bearings.
 Examine all of your parts, and make sure you understand the purpose of each - make the TAs aware immediately if anything is missing.
 Once the robot is assembled complete with two servos and a ball bearing, hook it up to an Arduino and make it perform a short autonomous task.
 E.g. make it drive in figure eights, or a square or similar; remember to record videos for the website.

+If you have plenty of spare time, feel free to add line sensors.
+Try making the robot follow a black line on the floor and make it go as fast as possible; this will help you in the final challenge.

 ### If you finish early

 Already a whiz at Arduino?
 No worries, there are plenty of other things to do.
 If you want credit for this extra work, be sure to add your documentation to the website.